2023 Chile wildfires: Background and cause

 Chile has been suffering from a megadrought since 2010 – the worst for a thousand years.
 These drought conditions exacerbate summer fires because the vegetation becomes more flammable.

 Since 30 January 2023, the Ñuble region has maintained a preventive early warning due to the threat of forest fires as a result of high temperatures.
 The fires coincided with an unprecedented heat wave in the south of the country, with temperatures reaching 40 degrees Celsius in southern areas.

 René Garreaud from the University of Chile said the extremely high temperatures are driven by warm, naturally-recurring Puelche winds blowing from the east, superimposed on a warmer climate.
 The interior minister, Manuel Monsalve, confirmed that 17 people had been arrested for possibly starting fires by such activities as welding or burning wool.

 While the wildfires may have been directly caused by human elements, the underlying drought conditions which have contributed to the severity of the wildfires have been attributed to a mix of worsening climate change conditions and the Pacific weather pattern known as La Niña.
 Though South America has a long history of drought, Chile is among the most vulnerable to the impacts of extreme weather events, changes in seasonal temperatures and rainfall, wildfires, and sea-level rise (flooding).
 Poor territorial planning has been blamed for the ease of spread of the wildfires.

 In late August 2022, Christián Little, director of National Forest Corporation (CONAF), explained in the Chilean Congress that there was a major risk of wildfires, large and simultaneous, from October 2022 to January 2023.
 It was argued that while 2022 had been a year with significant rains this had contributed to growth of grass that could produce fires in the dry season.
 The agriculture committee of the congress was updated by CONAF with a new harsher forecast in January 2023.

-According to an estimate of CONAF about 41% the wildfires in Ñuble, Biobío and Araucanía regions, from July 2022 to late February 2023, have been man-made and intentional.
+According to an estimate of CONAF about 41% of the wildfires in Ñuble, Biobío and Araucanía regions, from July 2022 to late February 2023, have been man-made and intentional.
 On a national level during the same period 25% of wildfires are thought by CONAF to be intentional.